Vocabulary for Universal Approximation: A Linguistic Perspective of Mapping Compositions: Abstract

 \section{Abstract}

 In recent years, deep learning-based sequence modelings, such as language models, have received much attention and success, which pushes researchers to explore the possibility of transforming non-sequential problems into a sequential form.
 Following this thought, deep neural networks can be represented as composite functions of a sequence of mappings, linear or nonlinear, where each composition can be viewed as a \emph{word}.
 However, the weights of linear mappings are undetermined and hence require an infinite number of words.
-In this article, we investigate the finite case and constructively prove the existence of a finite \emph{vocabulary} $V=\{\phi_i: \mathbb{R}^d \to \mathbb{R}^d | i=1,...,n\}$ with $n=O(d^2)$ for the universal approximation.
+In this article, we investigate the finite case and constructively prove the existence of a finite \emph{vocabulary} $V=\{\phi_i: \mathbb{R}^d \to \mathbb{R}^d ~|~ i=1,...,n\}$ with $n=O(d^2)$ for the universal approximation.
 That is, for any continuous mapping $f: \mathbb{R}^d \to \mathbb{R}^d$, compact domain $\Omega$ and $\varepsilon>0$, there is a sequence of mappings $\phi_{i_1}, ..., \phi_{i_m} \in V, m \in \mathbb{Z}_+$, such that the composition $\phi_{i_m} \circ ... \circ \phi_{i_1} $ approximates $f$ on $\Omega$ with an error less than $\varepsilon$.
-Our results provide a linguistic perspective of composite mappings and suggest a cross-disciplinary study between linguistics and approximation theory.
+Our results demonstrate an unusual approximation power of mapping compositions and motivate a novel compositional model for regular languages.